CLNEulalia/Heroku-Django-Deployment-1/README.md

 git push heroku master
 ```

-12.If your build is successful:
+12. If your build is successful:

 > Run your migrations on Heroku.